 December 8, 2021

-Following months of planning, and numerous stops and starts, Active Start finally arrived in Workington this Summer bringing together early years professionals from a range of settings.
+Following months of planning, and numerous stops and starts, Active Start finally arrived in Workington bringing together early years professionals from a range of settings.
 Attendees were able to learn more about the importance of physical development and the impact this has upon children’s reading, writing, and social skills too.

 90% of those attending the training told us that both their skills and knowledge, and their motivation and inspiration to improve children’s physical activity and play had increased a lot.